ascend4/ascend4/HYBRID.md

 Near term:

-1. add true state-local equation support in selector `CASE` bodies
+1. define and harden the replacing semantics between sibling selector cases now that the first-cut state-local equation path exists
-2. define replacing semantics between sibling state branches
+2. extend the `models/johnpye/dyn` examples from first-cut working cases to richer settling/mode-holding examples
-3. add direct continuous/event-source generation for `SWITCH TO ...
-IF ...`
+3. improve selector exhaustiveness diagnostics and browser/tree presentation
-   guards
+4. add transition-conflict diagnostics when multiple outgoing transitions from one state are simultaneously enabled
-4. improve selector exhaustiveness diagnostics and browser/tree presentation
+5. widen direct-guard lowering from simple comparisons to richer mixed continuous/logical expressions where worthwhile

 After that:

-5. revisit surface syntax for richer discrete reassignment if it becomes clearly worthwhile beyond current widened `REINIT(...)`
+6. revisit surface syntax for richer discrete reassignment if it becomes clearly worthwhile beyond current widened `REINIT(...)`
-6. refine event/logical syntax so explicit condition/logrel declarations and
+7. refine event/logical syntax so explicit condition/logrel declarations and
    selector transitions work together naturally rather than competing